KraftSQL/.github/profile/README.md

 Modern data warehouse systems usually include a powerful SQL engine.
 Using this for your data transformations saves you extra infrastructure, but doing it all with plain SQL can become a mess.

-**Kraft**SQL let's you craft high quality SQL code with the power of Kotlin - for high quality data.
+**Kraft**SQL lets you craft high quality SQL code with the power of Kotlin - for high quality data.

 ### Features